 We picked up on the way fat people were treated in our society: mocked in magazines, made the butt of jokes, erased from mainstream media depictions of what it meant to be successful, happy, or beautiful.

 And we got the message: fat is bad.
 We should feel guilt when we eat, shame when we see our bodies grow, disgust when we look at fat bodies.
 Working out is a moral imperative, and restriction a virtue.
 We grew up navigating an onslaught of these messages, which may have been well-meaning, but certainly weren’t harmless.

 We were told the only thing between us and the life we crave is our gluttony, our intolerance for deprivation and pain—our humanness.
 Following diet culture to its obvious endpoint, eating disorder sufferers start pledging their loyalty to food rules over their body’s wisdom.
 Yet as they do so, they are called irrational and insane.

 The logical conclusion to our fatphobic society is an eating disorder.

-Don’t blame rule-followers for following diet culture’s rules.
+So don’t blame rule-followers for following diet culture’s rules.
 Don’t criticize individuals for falling prey to a society poised to disconnect them from their bodily intuition and then capitalize on their discontent.
 This is not a problem of insecure young girls dealing with adolescent confusion by harming their bodies.

-So save us your self-righteous wonder about why “rational” people struggle so intensely with food, and recognize instead that eating disorders are rational responses to a society that’s imprinted fatphobia into our brains since birth.
+Please, save us your self-righteous wonder about why “rational” people struggle so intensely with food, and recognize instead that eating disorders are rational responses to a society that’s imprinted fatphobia into our brains since birth.